MWells012/12-Employee-Tracker/README.md

     ```
 Exit mysql by running "quit", then enter:

+    1. enter node server.js in the terminal
     ```
-    1. npm run seed
-    2. make sure you have a .env file with the structure:
-    `- DB_name='employee_db'
-     - DB_USER='root'
-     - DB_PASSWORD='*this should be your personal sql password*'
-    3. npm start or node server.js
-    ```

 # Usage
-Once all the prompts have been answered in the terminal an index.html file will populate allowing you to have all the staffs information accessible from one spot.

 # Tests